chicecream/mini-world/README.md

     The value semantics of destructuring assignment.

-    The captured data elements a
+    The captured data elements are copied out to the variables.

+- des\_alias pattern